Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Introduction

 Despite extensive endeavors to acquire individual cascaded channels for fully passive RIS configurations, challenges arise from the inefficient cascaded channel decoupling process due to the passive nature of RIS elements \cite{9685434}.
 In order to address this issue, semi-passive RIS structure is introduced in \cite{9370097}.
 In the semi-passive RIS design, a fraction of RIS elements are connected to baseband components, enabling the RIS to perform channel estimation through its integrated baseband components.
 Consequently, the RIS can accurately estimate BS-RIS and RIS-UE channels separately and adjust itself without being controlled by other terminals, i.e., the transmitter (Tx) or the receiver (Rx) \cite{9370097}.
 In \cite{9685434}, the authors proposed an algorithm for semi-passive RIS channel estimation, leveraging sparsity in both spatial and frequency domains of mmWave channels.
 As shown in \cite{9685434}, connecting only $8\%$ of RIS elements to the baseband components yields more accurate channel estimation than the considered benchmarks.
 The study of \cite{9529045} proposed two practical residual neural networks to accurately estimate the channel for semi-passive RIS-aided communication systems.
 Similarly, the authors in \cite{10065831} proposed a channel estimation method for semi-passive RIS-assisted systems based on super-resolution neural networks.
 It is worth noting that even though the studies of \cite{9529045, 10065831} exploit semi-passive RIS, a significant portion of the computational load for channel estimation is carried out by the transceivers to simplify the RIS structure.
 Consequently, they inherit some of the drawbacks associated with both fully passive and semi-passive RIS designs.

 Table \ref{Tab: Different RIS structures comparison} provides an overview of the structural characteristics of various RIS designs discussed above.
-A notable potential advantage of the semi-passive RIS design is its reduced reliance on establishing a dedicated control link.
+The principal advantage of the semi-passive RIS design results from its reduced reliance on establishing a dedicated control link.
 Moreover, this approach eliminates the additional overhead and complexity imposed on the transceivers, as the RIS efficiently handles the computational tasks.
 Nonetheless, the semi-passive RIS configuration deviates from two fundamental characteristics highlighted previously: The passive nature of the RIS and its simplicity of implementation.
 While it is evident that the semi-passive RIS does not adhere to the passive attribute, it is crucial to remember that including baseband components introduces a costly and power-intensive structure, which, in turn, hinders easy and widespread deployment.